viniciuskloppel/kite/README.md

 ## createTokenMint - Create a new token with metadata

-Creates a new SPL token with specified parameters.
+Creates a new SPL token mint with specified parameters.

 Returns: `Promise<Address>`